Toll Free:

 • Basic inventory and production tables are not designed to track extra details like freight carriers, quality tests, or country of origin.

-• This makes it hard to handle suppliers, products, and manufacturing and distribution changes.
+• This makes handling suppliers, products, and manufacturing and distribution changes hard.

 • Metrics get trapped in department silos instead of linking programs across the business to quantify overall company-wide impacts.